 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

 To help students better understand various styles of hen housing, give students a video tour of Burnbrae Farms, a large egg farm in Canada which uses several styles of hen-housing.
 Have students watch each video and compare and contrast the benefits and disadvantages for each housing system in a T-chart.
-After completing the activity, students should recognize that when accounting for all factors there is no single "best" or "worst" system.
-Each producer and consumer chooses their preference of egg production systems.
+After completing the activity, students should recognize that, when accounting for all factors, there is no single "best" or "worst" system.
+Each producer and consumer chooses their preference of egg production system.
 As a class, discuss how free-range housing may prove more difficult to provide supplemental lighting in the winter than other styles of housing.
 While supplemental lighting can be provided in nest houses of free-range egg farms, the hens have more access to the outdoors leading to more likelihood of the hens decreasing their winter egg production.
-Following simple economic rules of supply and demand free range egg prices may rise in the winter while conventional and cage-free eggs do not.
+Following simple economic rules of supply and demand, free range egg prices may rise in the winter while conventional and cage-free eggs do not.

 Suggested Companion Resources

 High School Biology Standard 1Students will understand that living organisms interact with one another and their environment.